Cats & Kittens For Sale

 - 12. Domestic Long Hair

-Remember, after identifying a breeder, they may not necessarily be the right fit for you.
-To determine if you're dealing with a reliable seller, it's crucial to ask them a lot of questions.
-Here are six important ones to ask:
+After identifying a breeder, remember that they might not always be the best match.
+To assess whether you're dealing with a reputable breeder, ask plenty of questions.
+Here are six essential ones to consider:

 By meeting the kitten's parents, you can get an idea of the genetic traits and potential health issues that may be passed down to the offspring.
 Observing the parents can provide insight into the kitten's potential size, coat type, and temperament, which are all influenced by genetics.
 This knowledge can help you prepare for the care and potential veterinary costs associated with specific breed-related health concerns.
 A responsible breeder should be able to show you at least the mother of your prospective kitten.